How to Register

 - Want to drop from one section and add another?
 For even drop/add transactions, you should add the new section to your plan before you click the drop button for the section you will drop.
 Then you will drop and add at the same time to have an even drop/add of tuition and fees.

-Consult the academic calendar for deadlines for 16-week and 14-week terms; all other courses maintain specific deadlines; consult the registration office.
+Consult the academic calendar for deadlines for courses offered in the 16-week, 14-week, 10-week or 8-week terms.
+All other courses maintain specific deadlines; consult the registration office.

 Students receiving financial assistance through grants, loans, and veterans benefits should consult with the Financial Aid or Military and Veterans Service Center before dropping, adding, or withdrawing from class.
 Student's aid may be impacted by a change to the total number of credits in which the student is enrolled, or by receiving a W grade in one or more classes.